 - Shichimi powder (optional for spice)

 By the way, you can use any squash that you want to make this recipe like yellow squash, summer squash, winter squash, or butternut squash!
-All of them make for a great side dish cuisine.
+All of them will work great.

 How to Make Fried Squash